slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-04-design_principles_grasp_patterns.rst

 Information Expert
 ------------------

-The SOLID **Single Responsibilty Principle**, restated.
+The SOLID **Single Responsibility Principle**, restated.
 Nice to see everyone agrees on this.

 Low Coupling
 ------------